OpenDrupal/archived-opendrupal-drupal-module-development/readme.md

-# OpenDrupal Drupal 8 module development course materials
+# OpenDrupal Drupal module development course materials

 Develop your own Drupal modules.
-Learn fundamental concepts and major patterns of the Drupal 8 API.
+Learn fundamental concepts and major patterns of the Drupal API.
+Suitable for drupal 9.

 View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-module-development